Article

 Potential Pitfalls of Relying Too Heavily on AI-Generated Content

-The data put into training ChatGPT affects the content put out (and there’s a significant amount that goes into optimizing its performance).
-ChatGPT can’t distinguish between reliable sources.
-If the training data is biased or inaccurate, the AI-generated content may perpetuate these biases and inaccuracies.
-This can result in content that is inappropriate, offensive, or simply wrong.
-Not to mention, if you need information on something that happened in the last couple of years, you’re out of luck; Open AI last trained ChatGPT prior to 2021.
+Not to mention, if you need information on something that happened in the last couple of years, you’re out of luck.
+ChatGPT was last trained on data from prior to 2021.
 To that end, it’s wise to use it judiciously and to always review generated content.

 Importance of Maintaining a Human Touch and Voice

 What’s more is that ChatGPT isn’t a replacement for a real person.
 While it can be exciting (and scary) that a computer program can process countless questions and output content on the fly, it lacks the empathy an actual human brings to the table.
 Let’s face it, AI-generated content isn’t perfect.
 Sometimes, it can come off as robotic.
 Having a human voice ensures content that doesn’t sound cold, clinical, or insensitive.
-In many cases, the best approach is a combination of AI and human-generated content.
+In many cases, the best approach involves a combination of AI and human-generated content.

 Integrating ChatGPT into Nonprofit Operations and Communication Strategies